Direct Entry

 Want to speak to a detective to know more about the role?

-If you want to know more about being a detective you can email the Investigations Workforce Development Team and someone will get in contact with you: InvestigationsWorkforceDevelopmentTeam@hampshire.police.uk
+If you want to know more about being a detective you can email the Crime Academy Team: crimeacademy@hampshire.police.uk or you can arrange a Teams call: https://outlook.office.com/book/BecomingaDCinformation@forcesserip.onmicrosoft.com/?ismsaljsauthenabled

 Historically, it has been found that particular groups face disadvantage in joining or progressing through organisations.
 These can be under-represented groups or individuals with a protected characteristic.